Artists/Bands [I-J]

 (ca. 1978-1979)

-The Inmates (L-R): Preston Stahlut, Peter Newell, John Solomons, Simon Morgan †
+The Inmates (L-R): Preston Stahlut, Peter Newall, John Solomons, Simon Morgan †

 One of the band’s biggest gigs was Rock Fest ’78, a radio benefit concert put on at UNE’s Great Hall (15 Sept.).
 Headlined by Melbourne band Stiletto, the local contingent also included Constable Green and Moore and Patterson’s Curse.

-Late in 1978 a horn section – Robert Moss and Ian Reece on saxes – was added to the line-up; some Saints material – ‘Know Your Product’ – and songs of that type were also included in the repertoire.
+Late in 1978 a horn section (comprising Robert Moss and Ian Reece on saxes) was added to the line-up.
+Some Saints material – notably “Know Your Product’, ” and songs of that type were also included in the repertoire.
 The band’s Bistro gigs were legendary, not least when fans Wayne Cockbain and Neville Lascar became involved.

 In December 1978 The Inmates moved to Sydney where they attracted initial interest from Trafalgar Records.
 “Some gigs were played – at the Stage Door Tavern for example,” recalls Newall.
 “Some graffiti saying ‘Preston is God’ also appeared on walls round Surry Hills and Chippendale but The Inmates shortly broke up in January/February 1979 in a welter of drug and girlfriend difficulties.”